WuphonsReach/ffiv-crafting-macros/Level86CraftingMacros.md

 Note: If you are level 89 and trying to make a level 90 recipe using level 80 Aethete's gear with only ~2500 Control then you will need to use all (or nearly) HQ inputs to get a guaranteed HQ result.
 To get 100% HQ from all NQ inputs would require ~4100 Control with this macro.

+Even some level 87-88 crafts will only have a 90-95% HQ rate with ~2500 Control.

 ```
 /ac "Muscle Memory" <wait.3>